sanshigo345/sanshigo345/README.md

 - 👋 Hi, I’m sanshi
 - I am studying at Hacettepe Computer Engineering
-- I am currently interested in Web3 development, previously I was interested in game development.
+- I am currently interested in Web3 development.
 - Have fun in my profile you stalker 🤖